 Average holding size 224ha

 Recommended minimum lot size 250ha

-Number of new lots/dwelling 133
+Number of lots and therefore dwelling 133

 opportunities at recommended MLS

 The dwelling opportunities number above of 133 assumes that each existing holding already contains a dwelling.
 This may not be the case and therefore is likely an underrepresentation of the number of dwelling opportunities that exist within this sub-region.